FREQUENTLY ASKED QUESTIONS

 Do you have scheduled dates?

-How far do you go each day?
+How far do you go on a day trek?

 Most of our treks are suitable for anyone in good health and reasonable physical condition.
+Pre-conditioning such as walking and swimming will help you better enjoy your trek.

 What kind of food do you serve?